Verifone VX 520 Credit Card Terminal Setup

 - Plug the ethernet cable into a numbered port on the router OR connect the telephone cable to a wall jack.

-The telephone cable needs to be connected to an analog wall jack.
-It should use a dedicated line that is not shared with other devices.
+The telephone cable must be connected to an analog jack for a line not shared with other devices.

 - Plug the power adapter into an outlet.
 The terminal boots up automatically.